mrzool/bash-sensible/README.md

 #### Saner history defaults

-Sensible defaults for the command history.
-These settings get Bash to:
+Sensible defaults for the command history:

 - Append to the history file instead of overwriting it
 - Save multi-line commands as one command